xusiai/dotfiles/README.md

 | ALT_L + F1 | ROFI |

 </br>
 Look in sxhkdrc for the rest.
 The above should allow you to adjust the setup to your own preferrences.
-If you think the rofi binding is odd it is because I use [Ksuperkey](https://github.com/hanschen/ksuperkey) so the actual button to open rofi (assuming Ksuperkey is running) is Super and nothing else.
-Does not disrupt SUPER as a modifier and is an amazing tool.
+If you think the rofi binding is odd it is because I use Ksuperkey so the actual button to open rofi (assuming Ksuperkey is running) is Super and nothing else.
+It does not disrupt Super as a modifier and is an amazing tool.
+You can find it [here](https://github.com/hanschen/ksuperkey).

 ## TODO
 - Adapt rofi to use colorer output instead of color.rasi.